SteffenEger/MetaScience/README_2020.md

        - term paper (4-6 papers); due around mid September
   * **Project track**: 2-4 students jointly work on a project, proposed by us
        - each student in the team reads 1-3 papers (relating to the project's topic), to understand the background
-       - the team works on a solution to the problem (this typically involving coding)
+       - the team works on a solution to the problem (this typically involves coding)
        - The team writes a paper (8-10 pages) on their project; due mid-late July
        - We will offer 2-3 discussions with each group on the implementation and the write-up during the semester